 The Vatican Museums

-With nearly 7.5 km long stretch of art, masterpieces and valuable collections; the Vatican Museums are mind boggling and eye dazzling.
+With a nearly 7.5 km long stretch of art, masterpieces and valuable collections; the Vatican Museums are mind-boggling and eye-dazzling.
 Conceptualised in the 15th century the museums are now more than 510 years old and is one of the top global attractions besides being the richest display of Christian art ever.
-Inside the museums there are offerings beyond compare… the marvellous Sistine Chapel with its Michelangelo ceiling and the mesmerising frescoes in the Raphael’s Rooms.
+Inside the museums there are offerings beyond compare… the marvellous Sistine Chapel with its Michelangelo ceiling and the mesmerising frescoes in Raphael’s Rooms.
 Look out for the Pinturicchio created frescoes in the Borgia Apartments and incredibly detailed Gallery of Maps.

 Find various options for entry and tours of Vatican Museums (including combination tours with other attractions) and book online from this Viator site.